bjgjaefg23k/openkim-pipeline/docs/tutorial_vm.rst

-    ├── bin - contains binaries necessary to build and run Tests (lammps, make, etc) ├── builds - contains several auxiliary packages used by the pipeline (openkim-kimcalculator-ase, openkim-python, etc) ├── kim-api - contains the source code of the KIM API ├── openkim-pipeline - contains the pipeline code │   ├── logs - where the pipeline logs live
+    ├── bin - contains binaries necessary to build and run Tests (lammps, make, etc) ├── builds - contains several auxiliary packages used by the pipeline (openkim-kimcalculator-ase, openkim-python, etc) ├── kim-api - contains the source code of the KIM API ├── kim-api-install - contains the compiled and installed KIM API and its utilities ├── openkim-pipeline - contains the pipeline code │   ├── logs - where the pipeline logs live
     │   └── tools - various command line tools to help with the development process